 During fiscal 2013, the Board of Directors approved a resolution for the liquidation of its subsidiary BOB Financial Services Inc. and effective June 30, 2013, the Bank discontinued the operations of this entity.
-The entity provided trade financing and other financial services and is in liquidation.
+The entity provided trade financing and other financial services and was voluntarily liquidated on June 25, 2014.

-An analysis of the entity's assets and liabilities as at June 30, 2014 is as follows:
+An analysis of the entity's assets and liabilities as at June 30, 2015 is as follows: